energywebfoundation/ew-did-registry/docs/anonymous-private.md

 Authorizing the third party to sign on behalf of the `Organization` until the delegation is revoked is a major security risk for the `Organization` which requires a lot of trust.
 This is why we propose to setup the third party in a secure [SGX enclave](https://en.wikipedia.org/wiki/Software_Guard_Extensions).

+As SGX is certified by Intel, Intel serves as the guarantor and hence the source of trust.
+But Intel does not have the power to reveal any information, it does only certify that the software deployed to the enclave is correct.

 ### Process

 The following diagrams depict the sequence of events which allow to create a fully anonymous private claim.